Yash-G/modelearth-codechat/README.md

 ## VectorDB Sync

 GitHub sync — develop a solution for how we can sync the PR to the vector DB.

-My solution is: we are having the `file_path` in the metadata, right?
+A good solution is: Have the `file_path` in the metadata, right?
 So whenever the PR is merged, we will replace all vectors related to that file with the updated file vectors.

 We are doing this in GitHub Actions, so chunking should be lightweight.

 For the initial load, we used Tree-sitter.
 But try to figure out that if the PR is a Python file, then we only build Tree-sitter Python and chunk it.
 Embedding would obviously be OpenAI’s small model since it's lightweight.

 ---